A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 \subsection{3DGS Segmentation}

-3DGS segmentation encompasses a broad spectrum of task definitions, as discussed in Sec.~\ref{sec:2.1.1}.
-Given the overlapping nature of segmentation tasks and that a single method may apply to multiple scenarios, we organize existing approaches based on their technical characteristics rather than task formulations.
+In 3DGS-based scene understanding, segmentation and object detection are closely related tasks and often share similar representations and learning paradigms.
+We begin with segmentation, as it has been more extensively studied and provides a natural basis for organizing related scene understanding techniques.
+For completeness, we then review object detection in Sec.~\ref{sec:object_detection} as a closely related task to segmentation, emphasizing both shared components and task-specific differences.
+Segmentation encompasses a broad spectrum of task definitions, as discussed in Sec.~\ref{sec:2.1.1}.
+Given the substantial overlap among task settings, where a single method may apply to multiple scenarios, we organize existing approaches by their technical characteristics rather than by task formulations.
+Representative segmentation pipelines are provided in Fig.~\ref{fig:seg_task}.